How Do Children Learn to Read?

 For more information on reading disabilities, along with links to specific programs that deal with dyslexia, please read this post: Dealing with Dyslexia.

-Photo courtesy Frida Azari.
+Photo courtesy Frida Azari, used by permission.

 All content copyright Montessori for Everyone.
 All rights reserved.